 Need a locker, basketball, swim goggles, or other equipment?
 You can borrow them for free -- just stop by the front desk in the main lobby in Dillon Gym!
-Want to work on your golf swing?
-Golf swing practice is available in Squash Court #15!
-Interested in playing some ping-pong?
-Table tennis is available in Squash Court #16!
-Visit the Dillon Gym front desk; a Dillon Gym membership or Guest Pass is required.
+Available to Princeton University students; or else a Dillon Gym membership or Guest Pass is required.

 Campus Recreation welcomes suggestions for additional informal recreation ideas for the Princeton University community.
 Please email email@example.com with your ideas.